secureCodeBox/documentation/docs/how-tos/scanning-web-applications.md

 # SPDX-License-Identifier: Apache-2.0

 title: "Scanning Web Applications"
+sidebar_position: 3
 ---

 ## Introduction

 In this step-by-step tutorial, we will go through all the required stages to set up an in depth configured ZAP Scan against OWASP Juice Shop with the secureCodeBox.

 ## Setup

 For the sake of the tutorial, we assume that you have your Kubernetes cluster already up and running and that we can work in your default namespace.
 If not, check out the [installation](/docs/getting-started/installation/) for more information.

 We will start by installing the ZAP-Advanced scanner:

 ```bash
 helm upgrade --install zap-advanced secureCodeBox/zap-advanced
 ```

 And the juice-shop demo-target.

 ```bash
 helm upgrade --install juice-shop secureCodeBox/juice-shop
 ```

 ## Creating the ZAP-Advanced scan

 We can first start with a basic `zap-advanced` scan.
 We use here our CRD (Custom Resource definition) [Scan](/docs/api/crds/scan) and a [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) to configure our scan.